Victor Oladipo: Houston Rockets (2021)

-Miami Heat (2021–present)
+Miami Heat (2021–2023)

 On March 25, 2021, Oladipo was traded to the Miami Heat in exchange for Avery Bradley, Kelly Olynyk and a 2022 draft pick swap.
 On April 1, he made his debut in a 116–109 win over Golden State Warriors and recorded 6 points, 3 rebounds, and 5 assists in 23 minutes.
 On May 13, Oladipo had season-ending surgery to repair his right quadriceps tendon.

 On August 7, 2021, Oladipo re-signed with the Heat on a one-year, veteran's minimum deal.
 On March 7, 2022, he made his return from injury, putting up 11 points with four assists and one rebound in a 123–106 win over the Houston Rockets.
 In the Heat's regular season finale on April 10, Oladipo logged a season-high 40 points, alongside ten rebounds and seven assists, in a 111–125 loss to the Orlando Magic.

 On July 7, 2022, Oladipo re-signed with the Heat on a two-year, $18 million deal.

+On April 23, 2023, in Game 3 of the NBA playoffs series against the Milwaukee Bucks, Oladipo suffered a torn patellar tendon in his left knee, and the Miami Heat went on to reach the NBA Finals for the second time in four years.
+The Heat lost the Finals in 5 games to the Denver Nuggets without Oladipo.

+On July 6, 2023, Oladipo was traded back to the Oklahoma City Thunder, alongside two future second-round draft picks, in exchange for cash considerations.
+The Thunder traded Oladipo and Jeremiah Robinson-Earl to the Houston Rockets on October 17, just before the start of the regular season, for Kevin Porter Jr. and two future second-round draft picks.

+On February 1, 2024, before ever playing for Houston, Oladipo was traded to the Memphis Grizzlies along with three future second-round picks in exchange for Steven Adams.
+One week later, he was waived by the Grizzlies before ever playing for them.

+Oladipo joined the Guangzhou Loong Lions in 2025.
+On October 6, 2025 against the San Antonio Spurs in a pre-season game, scoring 20 points.
+On October 9 against the Los Angeles Clippers in a pre-season game, Oladipo scored 24 points.

+Wisconsin Herd (2025–present)

+On November 9, 2025, Oladipo joined the Wisconsin Herd of the NBA G League.

+Broadcasting career

+On October 10, 2024, Oladipo joined ESPN as a sports analyst.